zarf-dev/zarf/docs/3-create-a-zarf-package/2-zarf-components.md

 :::note

-In order to maintain consistency throughout the deployment lifecycle, Zarf dynamically generates a Helm Chart from the named manifest entries that you specify.
-This means that any given set of files under a manifest entry will be applied according to [Helm Chart template and manifest install ordering](https://github.com/helm/helm/blob/main/pkg/releaseutil/manifest_sorter.go#L78).
+Zarf dynamically generates a Helm Chart from the named manifest entries that you specify.
+This means that any given set of files under a manifest entry will be applied according to [Helm Chart template and manifest install ordering](https://github.com/helm/helm/blob/main/pkg/releaseutil/manifest_sorter.go#L78) and not necessarily in the order that files are declared.
+If ordering is important, consider moving each file into its own manifest entry in the `manifests` array.

 :::